Integrated Interventional Radiology Residency

 Our Integrated Interventional Radiology residency program offers a combination of diagnostic training and the technical skills to apply that knowledge to minimally invasive interventions.

-The program is supported within the department by nationally and internationally recognized leaders in radiology with expertise in cardiac, thoracic, musculoskeletal, trauma imaging, vascular, neuro-vascular, cross-sectional interventional techniques, quality assessment, and information technologies.
+The program is supported within the Department of Diagnostic Radiology and Nuclear Medicine by nationally and internationally recognized leaders in radiology with expertise in cardiac, thoracic, musculoskeletal, trauma imaging, vascular, neuro-vascular, cross-sectional interventional techniques, quality assessment and information technologies.

 The foundation of the comprehensive interventional radiology program is deeply rooted in the diagnostic radiology learning.
 Trainees develop excellent clinical and procedural experience along with abundant academic instruction appropriate for a career in a private or academic practice.